realsnipc/ezsnippet/README.md

 ##### ez snippet (*easy-snippet*) is a VS Code extension which provides snippets to write code like a pro, instantly.

-`Extension is in the development stage!
-Suggest what snippets should we add next.
-I aim to make the project community driven.`

 ## Snippets

 - [React.js](/docs/react.md)